mozilla/fx-private-relay/docs/translations.md

 The browser communicates the user's preferred languages with each web request.
 The [`Accept-Language` header][accept-lang] encodes this preference.
 The default header for Firefox downloaded in the US is "`en-US, en`".
 This header specifies a preference for English as spoken in the United States.
-If that is not available, it specifies to fallback to generic English.
+If that is not available, fallback to generic English.

-Most users do not change their language settings and keep the browser defaults.
-Browsers use different methods to detect a user's language and pick good defaults.
+Browsers detect a user's desired language when setting up for the first time.
+For example, a browser could ask the operating system.
+The browser defaults change based on the language.
 A Firefox user could change the defaults by typing `about:config` in the location bar.
 After accepting the risk, they can find and change the key `intl.accept_languages`.
 This changes the `Accept-Language` header sent to websites.
+Most users do not change their language settings and keep the browser defaults.

 Translators use Pontoon to set the value for `intl.accept_languages`.
 See the [intl.properties][intl-props] group, LOCALES tab, for values for each language.
-Note that most end in "`en-US, en`" as fallback languages.
-All include `en` for generic English.
+Note that many end in "`en-US, en`" as fallback languages.
+All include "`en`" for generic English.

 Some browser extensions allow changing `Accept-Language`.
 This can be useful for testing